Free Electone sheet music and registrations for 風雨同路.

 - My overall song sequence doesn’t follow Paula Tsui’s 1978 recording.
 Instead, I based the arrangement on one of her live concert performances.
 (Starting with a slow rendition of the chorus is also … one of the standard Electone Improvisation gimmicks to learn, BTW)

 - I kept this arrangement simple as I wanted to finish it ASAP.
 And so it’s at most a Grade 7-6.
 (Probably a 7).
 The drums are also largely based on the 8-Beat Light 2 pattern.

 - In Cantonese, 風雨同路 is what we call, a saliva song (口水歌).
 This god-awful term simply means a cover.
 The original song was Japanese, known asしあわせの一番星 (Shiawase no Ichiban Sei).
 It was sung in 1974 by Asada Miyoko.

 - Paula Tsui herself is celebrated as one of the best Cantopop singers ever; an absolute diva.
 In other words, it’s challenging to capture her bassy singing style with a solo instrument.
 For my recording, I injected little dashes of slurs and Aftertouch here and there to spice things up a little.

 - The third stanza has a “broken chords” sequence, which is entirely UNNECESSARY.
 As in, I could have just programmed an arpeggio backing.
 But I thought it would be fun doing these chords.
 It’s a very “retro” Electone playing style.

 - 風雨同路 means “with you through wind and rain” in Cantonese and Mandarin.
 I guess, I started humming it because I was thinking of all the medical workers still battling COVID-19 worldwide.
 Not going to say I’m dedicating this Electone arrangement to them all.
-I’ll just say, erm, I glad people are willing to weather awful storms with the rest of the world.
+I’ll just say, erm, I’m glad people are willing to weather awful storms with the rest of the world.